emlab-ucsb/2024-07-01-ucsb-intro-geospatial/site/built/09-raster-structure.md

 However, raster data can also be multi-band, meaning that one raster file contains data for more than one variable or time period for each cell.
-By default the `ras()` function only imports the first band in a raster regardless of whether it has one or more bands.
+By default the `rast()` function only imports the first band in a raster regardless of whether it has one or more bands.

 ## Dealing with Missing Data